palletorsson/cryptogam/sketchfab/tutorial/step_4/README.md

   setCamera(api);
 }
 ```
-- as well as pposition index at the top of the document.
+- At the top of the document add a variable for the position index.
 ```
 var posIndex = 0;
 ```
-- Review the the animation.
-Nice!
+- Aave and review.
+Nice the animation!